kubeflow/website/content/docs/examples/videos.md

 +++
 title = "Videos"
-description = "Tutorials and overviews published in video format.
+description = "Tutorials and overviews published in video format" weight = 40
++++

+The following tutorials and overviews published in video format.
 Be aware that a video describes the interfaces at the time of publication of the video.
-Some interfaces are under rapid development and therefore may change frequently." weight = 40
+Some interfaces are under rapid development and therefore may change frequently.
-+++

 {{% blocks/content-item title="Machine Learning as Code: and Kubernetes with Kubeflow" date="December 15, 2018"